A Moose Goes Birding!

 The City of Palm Coast is thrilled to welcome Moose Peterson to the 2018 Birds of a Feather Fest.
 Moose will share his 40 years of experience photographing and studying birds in 3 different exciting settings.

-First, on Friday, December 9, set off pre-dawn with Moose to photograph some of Florida’s most beautiful birds at Orlando Wetlands Park.
-This exclusive workshop is only open to 10 participants, so sign up today: http://bit.ly/2A3DCRr.
+Set off pre-dawn with Moose to photograph some of Florida's most beautiful birds at Orlando Wetlands Park.
+This exclusive workshop is only open to 10 participants.
+Only 1 Spot Remaining! : http://bit.ly/2A3DCRr.

-Next, on Saturday, December 10, join Moose for an hour long meet-and-greet at the Flagler Auditorium Black Box Theater.
+5:30pm - Meet and Greet.
+Join Moose for an hour long meet-and-greet at the Flagler Auditorium.
 Get a chance to chat with Moose before his keynote address and enjoy some fantastic free snacks as well.
-Open to the first 60 registrants: http://bit.ly/2A3DCRr.
+Open to the first 50 registrants.

-Lastly, join Moose at the beautiful Flagler Auditorium for his Keynote Presentation.
-This event is Free and open to the public, but pre-registration is highly recommended to guarantee a seat.
+7:00pm - An Evening with Moose Peterson Keynote Presentation.
+This event is Free and open to the public.
 This is sure to be the hottest ticket in town, as Moose talks about photography, and conservation and experiences over his career photographing and exploring our wild heritage.
-Sign up today: http://bit.ly/2A3DCRr
+Sign up today.

 About Moose Peterson